hyosung11/Launch-School/Courses/journal.md

 ## 20220614 화요일

 09:10 It's morning and I feel tired.
 I stayed up late to watch the NBA finals.
 I slept until 7:00, so I got over seven hours of sleep.
 I want to review my entire study guide and to look at all the exam problems again.

+10:32 I've studied up to this point and I understand factory functions much better.
+I'm not sure that I'm ready to take the exam again tomorrow.
+I still feel low energy.